 Every culture speaks baby talk to their babies no matter what language.
 Studies have shown that this kind of talk helps create a bond between parents and a newborn baby.
-If people around the world are speaking like babies, maybe it’s not such a bad thing.
+So if people worldwide are speaking like babies, maybe it’s not such a bad thing.

 Speaking in dog talk

-Speaking in dog talk is a little different than the baby talk we use.
+Speaking in dog talk is slightly different from the baby talk we use.
 We might not use as high of a pitch, but the words are exaggerated.
-“You’re such a gooooood boooooy or girrrrrrrrrll.”
+For example, “You’re such a gooooood boooooy or girrrrrrrrrll.”

 A series of experiments were conducted on this subject.
-The researchers spoke common phrases to dogs like “Let go for a walk” and “You’re a good dog.”
-First, they expressed these phrases in a high-pitched voice and then in a normal adult voice.
+First, the researchers spoke common phrases to dogs like “Let go for a walk” and “You’re a good dog.”
+First, they expressed these phrases in a high-pitched voice and then in an average adult voice.

 The dog’s reaction measured

-The dog’s reaction was measured using the two different kinds of speech with the same words.
-They let the dogs choose which person to interact with, speaking normally or speaking baby talk.
+The dog’s reaction was measured using the two different kinds of speech with the exact words.
+Then, they let the dogs choose which person to interact with, speaking normally or speaking baby talk.
 Most dogs gravitated toward the dog/Babytalk.

 Are Dogs sensitive to pitch changes or words?

-To further determine if the dogs respond to the high-pitched emotional dog/baby talk or the normal adult voice.
-The researchers used phrases that you probably wouldn’t speak to your dog like, “We need bread and milk from the store.”
+To determine if the dogs respond to the high-pitched emotional dog/baby talk or the normal adult voice.
+The researchers used phrases that you probably wouldn’t speak to your dog, like, “We need bread and milk from the store.”
 Or “Can you pick up a pizza.”

-We think dogs are more sensitive to the tone in your voice and possibly the gender and the size of the person speaking.
+We think dogs are more sensitive to the tone of your voice and possibly the gender and the size of the person speaking.

 Mixed up the phases

-If you got your dog as a puppy, you probably spoke in a baby talk from the first day and kept it up as the puppy grew.
-So the dog is more used to the tone and phrases that you have used since puppyhood and knows when you are talking to him or her.
+If you got your dog as a puppy, you probably spoke a baby talk from the first day and kept it up as the puppy grew.
+So the dog is more used to the tone and phrases you have used since puppyhood and knows when you are talking to them.